MW 15x1 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Wide application in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – find application in hard drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: